adaws01/MoneyOut/README.md

 Changed Transaction Date from 20230301 to 20230228.
 Thu Apr 13 18:13:29 PDT 2023
 Changed ETransfer Recipient Name from Landlord to Landlord.

+---

+### Phase 4: Task 3

+My project is fully functional, though there is still a substantial amount of duplication present in the code.
+If I had more time to work on this project, I would begin with the obvious refactoring, starting with breaking the console application up into multiple classes.
+This was the most difficult part of my project to deal with, as my Console application class got very long towards the end of it's development, and was very tedious to work with.

+Additionally, I would try to find more elegant solutions for certain issues I faced.
+For instance, I have a couple classes named Average Cost, and Loading that I use to pass information engaging with rather specific behaviours of my application.
+Average Cost was used in my model that locates the optimal shop to buy a certain good at, and the Loading class was used to mute the writing of the EventLog during data loading, as I believed it took away from the point of the EventLog system.
+While these implementations work, I believe there are more elegant solutions that do not require me to create additional small classes.
+I would also introduce more abstraction in my UI code, as I currently have every UI window dependent on a single class.
+There are numerous objects in the app that are very similar that I could have abstracted into abstract classes or interfaces.
+Finally, now understanding the Singleton design pattern, I would more closely follow that recipe in creating my Account, LocationList and TransactionHistory classes, as following that design pattern would have alleviated some headaches in creating my model early on.